El Yunque National Forest: Pico El Yunque

 Pico El Yunque Trail (or just El Yunque Trail) is the main hiking trail (or at least the most popular) of the forest and it extends for about 5.4 miles that lead to the summit of El Yunque, the second highest point of the Sierra de Luquillo.
 Although considered moderate in difficulty, some of its side trails are considered to be more challenging; the trail itself has an elevation gain of 1,748 feet.
 The trailhead is located close to the end of PR-191 and La Mina Falls, next to the Palo Colorado Information Center, in an area of the national forest often referred to as the La Mina Recreational Area.
 The trail crosses all four biomes of the national forest.
-It is open year-round and dogs are also allowed on this trail but must be kept on a leash at all times.
+It is open year-round, and dogs are also allowed on this trail but must be kept on a leash at all times.

 Mount Britton Tower

 Mt.
-Britton Tower Trail is a small 1.6-mile trail that starts off at El Yunque Trail and crosses a Sierra palm forest on the way to the top of Mount Britton, the 8th tallest peak in the forest.
+Britton Tower Trail is a small 1.6-mile trail that starts at El Yunque Trail and crosses a Sierra palm forest on the way to the top of Mount Britton, the 8th tallest peak in the forest.
 The summit is part of the cloud forest and it hosts a small lookout tower built by the Civilian Conservation Corps in 1937 that on clear days offers views of both the Atlantic Ocean and the Caribbean Sea.
-The trail has an elevation gain of approximately 650 feet and although it is rated as moderate to difficult.
+The trail has an elevation gain of approximately 650 feet, and although it is rated as moderate to difficult.

 Los Picachos

-The very short but steep trail starts off Pico El Yunque Trail and it extends for little more than 0.2 miles to the top, where a stone masonry platform offers a 360 panoramic view of the surrounding mountains and the eastern coast of Puerto Rico.
+The very short but steep Pico El Yunque Trail starts and extends for a little more than 0.2 miles to the top, where a stone masonry platform offers a 360 panoramic view of the surrounding mountains and the eastern coast of Puerto Rico.
 The vegetation along this trail belongs to that of the rare dwarf forest ecosystem which features "dwarf trees" such as the miniature tree Clusia clusioides, and equally small species of animals such as the dwarf anole (Anolis occultus) and the endangered elfin woods warbler (Setophaga angelae).
 This ecological zone is also known as the elfin woodlands.
 Although very short, the trail difficulty is classified as moderate to difficult.

 Caimitillo

 This is a short and easy 0.4-mile trail that begins close to the Sierra Palm Visitor Center on PR-191.
 The trail crosses a rainy forest primarily inhabited by tree ferns (Cyathea arborea and Alsophila dryopteroides) and Sierra palm trees.
 The trail leads to the Caimitillo picnic area.
-Dogs are also allowed on this trail but must be kept on a leash at all times.
+Dogs are also allowed on this trail, but must be kept on a leash at all times.